5 BPM systems for your business: automation, case studies, and ROI

 1. Directum RX combines ECM and BPM in a single platform.

-2. You configure workflows in a visual designer following the BPMN 2.0 standard — this speeds up process setup and simplifies maintenance.
+2. You configure workflows in a visual designer using the BPMN 2.0 standard - this speeds up process setup and makes maintenance easier.

 3. The system ensures long-term, secure record keeping (Records Management) per legal requirements, and provides tools for flexible handling of non-standard tasks, such as complex customer cases.

-4. The platform integrates with enterprise systems: 1C, MS Office, email services and industry solutions (GIS ZhKKh, EGISZ).
-Advantages: —
+4. The platform integrates with enterprise systems: 1C, MS Office, email services, and industry solutions (GIS Housing and Utilities, EGISZ).
+Advantages: -

-5. One of the strongest EDMS on the market, tightly integrated with BPM. —
+5. One of the strongest EDM systems on the market, tightly integrated with BPM. -

-6. Meets strict regulator requirements (FSTEC, FSB), suitable for state secrets. —
+6. Meets strict regulator requirements (FSTEC, FSB) and is suitable for state secrets. -

-7. Integrates easily with corporate IT systems.
-Drawbacks: —
+7. Easily integrates with corporate IT systems.
+Drawbacks: -

-8. Deployment and setup complexity (requires highly qualified partners/in-house IT). —
+8. Difficult to implement and configure (requires highly skilled partners/internal IT). -

 9. Focused on large enterprises: less relevant and cost-inefficient for small companies.